demisto/content-docs/docs/integrations/entitlements.md

 Entitlements are the medium by which integrations can trigger a playbook task to complete when given a response by a user.

 ## Entitlement Structure
 Entitlements are composed of three main parts.
-The GUID, which is an identifier used by XSOAR to determine that the response is unique.
+The GUID, which is an identifier used by Cortex XSOAR to determine that the response is unique.
 The Incident ID, which ties the entitlement to a specific incident.
 And lastly, the Task ID which is used to close a specific playbook task with the response given.